tweag/python-monorepo-example/content/blog/2019-11-21-untrusted-ci.md

 ---
-title: "Untrusted CI: <br/>Using Nix to get automatic trusted caching of untrusted builds"
+title: "Untrusted CI:  Using Nix to get automatic trusted caching of untrusted builds"
 shortTitle: "Untrusted CI using Nix"
 author: "Florian Klink"
 description: "Learn how Nix's new post-build hooks feature can automatically sign and upload artifacts to a binary cache in a trusted way."
-tags: nix, devops
+tags: [nix, devops]
 ---

 [rules_haskell]: https://github.com/tweag/rules_haskell/#readme
 [rules_nixpkgs]: https://github.com/tweag/rules_nixpkgs/#readme
 [post-build-hooks]: https://nixos.org/nix/manual/#chap-post-build-hook
 [multi-user-nix]: https://nixos.org/nix/manual/#ssec-multi-user

 [^1]: Please refer to the "Implementation Caveats" section in the Nix manual-depending on the circumstances, it might be desirable to handle uploads in an asynchronous fashion without blocking the build loop.
 [^2]: [https://github.com/NixOS/nix/issues/2636](https://github.com/NixOS/nix/issues/2636)